 Along with basic streaming and hosting, this option includes an online platform for organizing and sharing content.
 It also includes a number of education-specific features, like test integration and LMS linking via API.
 Panopto pricing is annual and based on the number of users in your organization.

 As the above use-cases highlight, educational video is highly valuable.
 Teachers and administrators across the world are adopting streaming video as a key educational tool.
-To maximize benefits of this tool, there are a multitude of video streaming service platforms available.
+To maximize the benefits of this tool, there is a multitude of video streaming service platforms available.

 Any questions, comments, or ideas?
 Let us know below!

 And for regular tips on live streaming and exclusive offers, feel free to join our LinkedIn group.

 Thanks for reading, and as always, best of luck with your live streams!